After pandemic delay, Biden launching in-person canvassing

 While Biden leads many polls, lingering questions remain about the commitment of his supporters to actually vote.
 To defeat Trump, Democrats will need strong turnout from every piece of his broad coalition, including groups that typically don’t vote in large numbers, such as younger Americans and African Americans.

-And with the pandemic still raging, voters in 2020 face unprecedented challenges in getting to the polls.
+And with the pandemic still raging, voters in 2020 face unprecedented challenges in getting counted.

 “It is possible that without the face-to-face-engagement, you may have a few voters who fall off,” said Mairi Luce, an attorney and a Biden volunteer who lives in Philadelphia.
 “But passions run high on both sides, and a lot of people are motivated to vote.
 I don’t think there are a lot of undecided voters out there.”